Ideal Pace

 “Is this sentence worth the reader’s time?”

-These thoughts have caused me to delete more sentences from my stories than any other.
+These thoughts have caused me to delete more sentences than any other, including those from this very post.

 At the self-check-out registers

 Don’t be like the people at the front of the line.
-Be the opposite of them.
-Cultivate an acute awareness of the people around you.
+Cultivate an acute awareness of people around you.
 Try to perceive how they feel, what they want, and what they understand.

 Be like the person who “gets people,” who is unassuming and listens.
-This will help you write better because you’ll develop a sense of what's attractive and what isn’t.
-You’ll have your finger on the pulse of society.
+Having a good sense of pace will improve every other part of your life:

-When you’re trying to keep anyone’s attention, including the girl you’re dating.
+• When trying to keep anyone’s attention, including the girl you’re dating.

 Moby Dick

 Below is an example of the expert use of pace in literary fiction by Herman Melville, author of Moby Dick.
 The paragraph takes place on the morning of the second day of a three-day chase of the White Whale.
-This paragraph occurs on page 454 of the 469-page novel, so readers have been waiting a very long time for this moment.
-Melville knows that his readers have invested considerable time by this point in the story, so he extends the moment to allow his readers to bask in and relish the scene until they are fully satisfied.
+This paragraph occurs on page 454 of the 469-page novel.
+Readers have been waiting a very long time for this moment, so Melville extends the moment to allow them to bask in the scene until they're satisfied.

 Instead of writing,